-During Tax Year 2018, the County experienced the statutory sexennial reappraisal of real property, whereby the true value of real property was adjusted to reflect current market values.
+During Tax Year 2024, the County is experiencing the statutory sexennial reappraisal of real property, whereby the true value of real property will be adjusted to reflect current market values.
 Ohio law requires that the County Auditor reassess real property at any time he finds that the true or taxable value thereof has changed, and in the third calendar year following the year in which a sexennial reappraisal is completed if ordered by the Tax Commissioner.